Policy

 At RIHN, we collaborate with various stakeholders in society, such as companies, governments, and local residents, to promote transdisciplinary research that leads to problem-solving, and to pursue research activities in collaboration with the general public.
 While respecting the voluntary activities of staff members to the greatest extent possible, we aim to prevent problems arising from so-called "conflict of interest" situations, engage in activities without worrying about conflicts of interest, and achieve results.
 Under the Policy on Conflicts of Interest of the Institute for Cultural Studies, we manage conflicts of interest through the Joint Research Committee.

-• Third parties cannot objectively see that personal interests are prioritized over the duties of the organization (conflict of interest in the narrow sense).
+Avoid situations in which third parties may objectively perceive that personal interests are being prioritized over duties to the National Institutes for the Humanities (conflict of interest in the narrow sense).

-• As an inter-university research institute, do not detract from the formation of common assets for all academic research fields.
+As an inter-university research institute corporation, avoid undermining the formation of shared academic assets for the academic research community as a whole.

 National Institutes for the Humanities Conflict of Interest Policy